-Ingredients:: Unbleached flour (whole wheat flour, niacin, reduced iron, thiamine mononitrate, riboflavin, folic acid) and bleached flour (white flour, malted barley flour, niacin, reduced iron, thiamine mononitrate, riboflavin, folic acid), brown sugar (sugar, molasses), butter, rolled oats, eggs, semisweet chocolate chips (sugar, chocolate, cocoa butter, milk fat, soy lecithin, natural flavors), pecans, cherries (cherries, sugar), raw pumpkin seeds, raisins, raw sunflower seeds, unsweetened coconut flakes (coconut, sodium metabisulfite), vanilla extract, leavening (baking soda), salt.
+Ingredients:: Gluten-free flour (cornstarch, white rice flour, brown rice flour, milk powder, tapioca flour, potato starch, xanthan gum), brown sugar (sugar, molasses), butter, gluten-free rolled oats, eggs, semisweet chocolate chips (sugar, chocolate, cocoa butter, milk fat, soy lecithin, natural flavors), pecans, cherries (cherries, sugar), raw pumpkin seeds, raisins, raw sunflower seeds,

 Little Portion Hermitage: Berryville, Arkansas

 The Brothers and Sisters of Charity at Little Portion Hermitage were founded by Catholic musician John Michael Talbot.
 Following two albums recorded for Sparrow Records in 1976 and 1977, and intrigued by the life of St. Francis of Assisi, he began studying at a Franciscan retreat center and joined the Secular Franciscans in 1978.
 A year later he started a house of prayer, The Little Portion, and planned to live as a hermit.
 But, he says, "People asked for more recordings, and I began doing a music ministry."
 In 1982 he, along with six others, moved to Eureka Springs, Arkansas and founded The Little Portion Hermitage.